21 September, 2022

 1. Minimising Personal liability

-Business owners who opt for this business model benefit from limited liability.
+For business owners exploring the private limited company business model, there are valuable benefits tied to limited liability.
 In plain English, this means that, unlike solo entrepreneurs, people who structure their operations this way aren’t fully liable and responsible for their company.
 All their assets and funds are protected legally.

-Hopefully, your business will thrive and prosper — but it is beneficial to think ahead and consider what you would do if it were to go under or get into serious debt.
-When your firm is a private limited company, you can choose to help out using your personal assets, but you are not obligated to do so.
+Hopefully, your business will thrive and prosper — but it is always wise to think ahead and consider what you would do if it were to go under or get into serious debt.
+When your firm is a private limited company, you have the freedom to choose the best course of action in case your business hits a rough patch, be it savings or personal assets, however you are not obligated to do so.

 2. Professional Image